-While most people consider the late Stu Ungar to be one of the greatest poker players of all time, few can dispute he was absolutely, hands-down, the greatest No-Limit Hold'em player in the history of poker.
+While most people consider the late Stu Ungar to be one of the greatest poker players of all time, period, few will dispute he was absolutely, hands-down, the greatest Gin Rummy player ever.

 Stu was famous for his quick and nimble intelligence.
 His No-Limit Hold'em play displayed a relentless determination, fearlessness, grace and intense focus, and his card counting skills were so legendary, no casino would allow him to play blackjack on its premises.

-A legend in his own time, Stu struggled with and ultimately died of drug addiction in 1998 at the young age of 42.
-His memory lives on, however; Stu's huge talent and infectious energy are recalled with reverence and awe by all who witnessed his unprecedented ability and style.
+A legend in his own time, Stu struggled with and ultimately died of drug addiction in 1998 at the young age of 45.
+His memory lives on, however.
+Stu's huge talent and infectious energy are recalled with reverence and awe by all who witnessed his unprecedented ability and style.

 Stu Ungar passed away on November 22, 1998.

 Watch our short documentary below for more on his life both on and off the felt from those who knew him most.

 More on Stu Ungar from Barry Greenstein: